What is Google Display Network?

 4. Targeting Methods: Set bid adjustments for targeting method such as topic targeting and other targeting methods.
 In addition, you can use them on display network at ad group level.

 Let’s understand this from example explained by Google

 Let’s say that you’re running a campaign that targets the UK, and is scheduled to run on all days of the week.
 For this campaign, you’ve set an ad group max.
 CPC bid of £1.
-You decide to increase your bid by 20% for California, and decrease your bid by 50% for Saturday.
+You decide to increase your bid by 20% for California and decrease your bid by 50% for Saturday.
 Your resulting bid for a search that occurs in Lancashire on a Saturday will be £0.60.
-Here’s the maths:
+Here are the maths: